Courses Available Online, Virtually and Classroom

 1. The Benefits of Risk Assessment

 Anyone successfully completing an IOSH Managing Safely course will also acquire the skills to assess and control risks.
-When accidents, or the potential for them, occurs, it serves to have someone available who not only knows how to isolate and reduce potential threats but also avoid them in the first place.
+When accidents, or the potential for them, occur, it serves to have someone available who not only knows how to isolate and reduce potential threats but also avoid them in the first place.

 Another key takeaway from the certificate is the development of safety assessment practices through a point scoring system.
 Suddenly the suitability of workbenches, kitchen apparatus, building sites and more can be put into context as the newly qualified is able to judge how likely an accident or injury could occur.
 Applying this tactic throughout all offices and sites will contribute to improved levels of safety and reduced downtime.
-Improved efficiency of course means improved productivity and profitability.
+Improved efficiency, of course, means improved productivity and profitability.

 2. Reduced Absence

 ‘Sickness’ also costs businesses money and diminishes output when skilled and irreplaceable employees are absent with illness – sometimes for weeks on end.
 Taking the necessary steps to minimise such disruption and promote a healthy workplace are crucial, and something delegates will learn a lot about when undertaking the IOSH Managing Safely course.
-Illness cost UK businesses over £9 billion in 2017; ensure your management staff are IOSH Managing Safely qualified will help prevent your business being one that contributes to this worrying statistic.
+Illness cost UK businesses over £9 billion in 2017; ensuring your management staff are IOSH Managing Safely qualified will help prevent your business being one that contributes to this worrying statistic.

 3. Confident Staff